Francessco121/dart-embedded-config/embedded_config/README.md

 >
 > Example: A getter of `List<String>` given the config value of `[24]` will get an embedded value of `["24"]`.

+> **Note:** Non-nullable getters will result in that property being required.
+If none of the provided configuration sources define a non-null value for a non-nullable getter, then an error will be thrown at build-time.

 ### 3. Map configuration source(s)

 Next, we need the actual configuration.
 Configuration can be specified in two places: JSON files in your application package and build.yaml files.
-Both of these sources can additionally make use of environment variables.
+Both of these sources can additionally [make use of environment variables](environment-variables).

 Configuration sources are mapped to annotated classes inside of your application's build.yaml files.
 This allows you to swap out configuration values for different builds.